jackjliew/ai-openscale/tutorial.md

 ### Deploy the `Best Heart Drug Selection` model

-- From the **Assets** tab in your Watson Studio project, click the `drug-selection` model you just created.
+- From the **Assets** tab in your Watson Studio project, scroll to the "Watson Machine Learning models" section, and click the `drug-selection` model you just created.

 - Click the *Deployments* tab, then select **Add deployment**.